 In our grocery store society, we are used to seeing just one part of a plant as edible – the vegetable or fruit.
 But our flowers, vegetables, trees, and shrubs have so much more to offer!
 We know that essential oils can be taken from multiple parts of some plants, and neroli is an excellent example.
 Distilled from the blossoms of orange trees, neroli oil has its own benefits that sweet or wild orange can't match.

-Neroli oil comes from Citrus aurantium, just as orange essential oil.
-But the chemical composition is completely different.
-Although they are from the same tree, orange oils – and all citrus – are cold pressed from the peel, just like the oil that squirts you in the eye when you bend an orange peel.
-Neroli is distilled from the blossoms.
+Neroli oil comes from Citrus aurantium, just as bitter orange essential oil.
+But the chemical composition is different.
+Bitter orange oil – and most citrus – are cold pressed from the peel, whereas neroli is distilled from the blossoms.

 In fact, an analysis of each found that there were more than twice as many compounds in the essential oil found in orange blossoms than there were in the peel.
 (1)

 The blossoms that are harvested to create neroli essential oil would otherwise have become oranges, and it takes a significant amount of them to make the oil (the supplier Mountain Rose Herbs indicates 100 lbs of blossoms to make 1 lb of oil!).
 These factors alone justify neroli as a rather pricey oil.
 But demand for essential oils is high, so adulteration is a common problem.

 It is difficult to know whether an oil has been cut with cheaper oils, additives, or scents.
 The best we can do is choose reputable manufacturers who are willing to be transparent about their production methods, batch analyses, and sourcing.